amarillier/jiggler/README.md

 A pixel move one right, one down, one left one up will reposition the mouse faster than larger numbers and be less invasive with normal use.

+A -checkupdate or -cu parameter allows checking for updates.
+This is entirely manual, no auto checks, or auto updates will be performed.

 Example use: (single - or double dash both work)
 * ./jiggler -jiggle 15 -pixel 1 &
 * ./jiggler -j 10 -p 1 &
 * ./jiggler --j 10 --p 5 &
+* ./jiggler -checkupdate | -cu
 * ./jiggler -help | --help | -h | --h

 Daemonization / backgrounding is not provided, use your operating system to pass